bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             interrupt the build process (CTRL-C) just after the SPLIT line, because at that time, the files you need will be are ready.
-Now you can turn back to the directory of your module and compile it: It will be built exactly according your current kernel settings, and it will load into it without any errors.
+Now you can turn back to the directory of your module and compile it: It will be built exactly according to your current kernel settings, and it will load into it without any errors.

    .. container:: outline-2
-      :name: outline-container-orge65f5ba
+      :name: outline-container-org9b76907

       .. rubric:: 5.
 Preliminaries
-         :name: orge65f5ba
+         :name: org9b76907

       .. container:: outline-text-2
          :name: text-5

       .. container:: outline-3
-         :name: outline-container-org2706170
+         :name: outline-container-org6599c2c

          .. rubric:: 5.1.
 How modules begin and end
-            :name: org2706170
+            :name: org6599c2c

          .. container:: outline-text-3
             :name: text-5-1